dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 for the data pipeline performance during featurization.

-However, even though the data pipeline can perform this parallel evaluation, at the end of this parallelization we usually ultimately want to recombine the separate thread's streams back into a single stream.
-This is accomplished through `DataViewRow.Batch`.
+However, even though the data pipeline can perform this parallel evaluation, at the end of this parallelization we sometimes want to recombine the separate thread's streams back into a single cohesive sequence.
+This can be done for several reasons: we may want repeatability and determinism, or the cursor may be stateful in some way that precludes the sharding inherent .
+But, for this end consumer that calls the single cursor.
+And, since a core `IDataView` design principle is repeatability, we now have a problem of how to reconcile those separate partitioninging.
+This reconciliation to re-sequence the partitioned dataset is accomplished through `DataViewRow.Batch`.

-So, to review what actually happens in ML.NET code: multiple cursors are returned through a method like `IDataView.GetRowCursorSet`.
+So, to review what actually happens in this ML.NET utility code: multiple cursors are returned through a method like `IDataView.GetRowCursorSet`.
 Operations can happen on top of these cursors -- most commonly, transforms creating new cursors on top of them.
 This `Batch` property can then be used to reconcile these separate cursors into a single cohesive sequence again.
 An example of this internal to the ML.NET code base is the `DataViewUtils.ConsolidateGeneric` utility method.

 It may help to first understand this process intuitively, to understand